SOORAJRAJUTV/Machine_Learning_Projects/8. Parkinson's_disease_detection/README.md

-A model for the detection of Parkinson's disease detection.
+A model for the detection of Parkinson's disease.

 Model used - Support Vector Machine